 Thankfully, the author doesn’t just leave us stuck there.
-She gives us practical ways to “talk ourselves happy,” like saying out loud how God is(God is faithful), who God is(God is all knowing), and what God says(God will never abandon us(Deuteronomy 31:8)).
+She gives us practical ways to “talk ourselves happy.”
+Some examples are, saying out loud how God is(God is faithful), who God is(God is all knowing), and what God says(God will never abandon us(Deuteronomy 31:8)).
 Also, we shouldn’t be “begging God to change our circumstances when the truth is, what really needs changing is us.”
-So, we should speak words about ourselves that agree with what God says about us like, “I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”
+So, we should speak words about ourselves that agree with what God says about us.
+Words like, “I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”
 Psalm 139:14.
-If you start speaking words like these instead, then your words won’t consume your peace, joy and happiness; they will in turn, give you these things.
+If you start speaking words like these instead, then your words won’t consume your peace, joy and happiness.
+They will in turn, give you these things.

 I’ve started applying what I’ve learned from this book.
 When I start thinking about negative things, I’ll catch myself, and stop.
-Instead, I start thinking of Scripture or Christian songs, and focusing on those takes my mind of my circumstances and fills me with joy and peace.
-I have to admit, this process is going to take awhile, because I do tend to complain a lot, but if I stick with it, I think everyone around me will be happier and I know I will be happier!
+Instead, I start thinking of Scripture or Christian songs.
+When I focus on those things, it takes my mind off my circumstances and fills me with joy and peace.
+I have to admit, this process is going to take awhile, because I do tend to complain a lot.
+However, if I stick with it, I think everyone around me will be happier.
+I know I will be happier too!

 I received this book free from the publisher through the BookLook Bloggers book review bloggers program.
 I was not required to write a positive review.
 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255 : “Guides Concerning the Use of Endorsements and Testimonials in Advertising.